scoverage/gradle-scoverage/README.md

 1. `reportScoverage`: Produces XML and HTML reports for analysing test code coverage.

+    The plugin automatically creates a `report{Task name}Scoverage` task for each test task in your Gradle build.
+The `reportScoverage` task will run all test tasks and you can use the individual tasks to run only the desired tests.
+For example, to run only the unit tests and no other test tasks (e.g., integration tests), you can run `reportTestScoverage`.

 2. `aggregateScoverage`: An experimental support for aggregating coverage statistics in composite builds.

     When applied on a project with sub-projects, the plugin will create the aggregation task `aggregateScoverage`, which